 One of the saddest things I witnessed while at the casino were the rows and rows of elderly folks pumping credit after credit into the slot machines.
 With the push of a button (they don’t even pull the lever), they blow anywhere from 25 cents to a dollar per spin.
 There they were, with their loyal players’ club card on a string connected to the slot machine like an IV unit.
 Through the smoky haze, they remained determined and un-phased by the loss.
 They were hoping to hit it big.
 And they were willing to bet their life savings on it, little by little.

 When it comes to gambling, it’s important to keep it in perspective for what it really is – entertainment.
 There are many nights where a night on the town costs between $50 and $100.
-If your night on the town happens to be a trip to the casino (every once in a while) and that’s all you spend, then great.
+If your night on the town happens to be a trip to the casino or playing on gambling site (every once in a while) and that’s all you spend, then great.
 If you happen to win some of that money back, even better.
 But don’t forget.
 It’s all just fun.

 All-in-all, gambling is not a retirement plan.
 And investing is not gambling.